Continuous improvement

 December 20, 2024 · 00:04:27

 Last week, I completed the final presentation for the Master of Technology in Digital Leadership course at NUS-ISS, marking the end of an incredible two-year journey.
-This milestone reflects not only academic achievement but also a personal transform
+This milestone reflects not only academic achievement but also a personal transformation.
+The lessons and insights gained during this

 Automating DNS Management in Kubernetes with ExternalDNS